FalcoSuessgott/f5-vserver-tool/README.md

 # f5-vserver-tool
-Small python tool for displaying virtual server and their respective pools and nodes, changing the pool of virtual server.
-Also it can be used to print out the current sync status of a device group.
-Please see the Note under Usage to understand config file usage and commandline option passing
+Functions:
+* list all virtual server its pools and their members of a device group
+* print out the sync status of a device group
+* assign pools to specfied virtual server
 ## Getting Started

 ### Dependencies